-9 In the CPS sample design, an address selected into the sample remains in the sample for four consecutive months, is temporarily rotated out of the sample for eight months, and then is rotated back in for four more in the number counted as short-term unemployed induced a discontinuity in the series.
+9 In the CPS sample design, an address selected into the sample remains in the sample for four consecutive months, is temporarily rotated out of the sample for eight months, and then is rotated back in for four more months before being permanently retired from the sample.
+The first and fifth rotation groups are respectively the addresses in the survey for the first time and those reentering after the eight-month hiatus.

+in the number counted as short-term unemployed induced a discontinuity in the series.
 Shimer's main method of correcting for the discontinuity is, in each month from 1994 on, to inflate the official count of short-term unemployment by that month's ratio of the short-term share of unemployment in the first and fifth rotation groups (obtained from the CPS microdata) to the short-term share for the full sample.
 Equivalently, he multiplies the official count of all unemployment by the short-term share in only the first and fifth rotation groups.
 This treats the discontinuity because, even since 1994, the first and fifth rotation groups' unemployment duration has been measured in the same way as the full sample's was before 1994.
 In this section's replication, we use Shimer's correction method, but in section 2.C we will implement a variation of the method that we believe is even better.

 Second, instead of just using the monthly time series to calculate monthly transition rates, Shimer devises an ingenious way of inferring continuous-time inflow and outflow hazard rates, s_t and f_t .
 Inferring the outflow hazard rate is relatively straightforward.
-First calculate the probability that a typical unemployed worker leaves unemployment in the month between consecutive CPS surveys, F_t , using the identity:
+First calculate the probability that a typical unemployed worker leaves unemployment in the month between consecutive CPS surveys, F_t , using the identity where Δu{t+1} is the monthly change in the number unemployed between month t and month t+1, and u{t+1}^{s} is the number unemployed less than five weeks in month t+1.

-$$\Delta u{t+1} = u{t+1}^s - F_t u_t \tag{4}$$
+$$\Delta u{t+1} = u{t+1}^s - F_t u_t \tag{5}$$